Best 4 Days in Yellowstone Itinerary for Your First Time at the National Park

 Bubbling hot springs, gushing waterfalls, bison roaming in river valleys — it’s all in store on this Yellowstone 4 day itinerary.
 Yellowstone National Park spreads out over more than 2.2 million acres of wilderness in Wyoming, Montana and Idaho, and is known for its hydrothermal features like geysers, mud pots and boiling rivers.

-Below, I’ve highlighted the best spots to include on a Yellowstone itinerary for 4 days, with ideas for where to stay each night.
-This route works best for flying in and out of Bozeman, Montana, or departing toward Jackson, Wyoming, and the south.
+Below, I’ve highlighted the best spots to visit in the park and ideas for where to stay each night.
+This route works best for flying in and out of Bozeman, Montana, or traveling between Bozeman and Jackson, Wyoming, and the south.

 Keep reading for my favorite 4 day Yellowstone itinerary!